Germany: Jewish leader warns against cooperation with AfD | DW | 28.07.2021

 "The GDR kind of shifted the legacy of national socialism onto West Germany," he said.

-Both the Holocaust and Jewish life in East Germany were diminished and the topic of Israel was largely ignored.
+Both the Holocaust and Jewish life in East Germany were diminished and the topic of Israel was largely ignored, according to Schuster.

-Parts of East Germany, including in Saxony-Anhalt and Mecklenburg-Vorpommern, are still hotbeds of far-right and neo-Nazi activity.
+Parts of East Germany, including in Saxony-Anhalt and Mecklenburg-Vorpommern, continue to be hotbeds of far-right and neo-Nazi activity.

 ab/nm (KNA, EPD)